 The Broadmoor Manitou and Pikes Peak Cog Railway

 Traveling to the top of Pikes Peak via train on crisp clear cold days has been a Colorado tradition happening for over 130 years.
-On this nine-mile route, you’ll see majestic Pike National Forest, steep rock walls of Englemann Canyon, and Deer Park in their wintertime splendor before moving past the timberline of Pikes Peak.
+On this nine-mile route, you’ll see the majestic Pike National Forest, the steep rock walls of Englemann Canyon, and Deer Park in their wintertime splendor before moving past the timberline of Pikes Peak.

 The view from this mountain is remarkable and this exact train ride helped inspire the words for the American patriotic song “America the Beautiful” in 1893.